Anxiety Has Left the Building, Vitamin B1 has arrived BUY NOW

 Garlic

 Many of these foods cause indigestion, which may make you wake up more easily.
-In this case, it’s possible that the spicy food, or dairy, or carb-heavy items made you more likely to stir, leading you to wake within the 5 minute window for dream recollection.
+In this case, it's possible that the spicy food, dairy, or carb-heavy items made you more likely to stir, leading you to wake within the 5-minute window for dream recollection.
 Was the dream particularly weird because of the food, or did you just wake in time to remember this one?

 Sleep on It

-The topic of nutrition and its impact on our dreams continues to be popular, and left with a few questions.
-What we do know is that good nutrition and a balanced sleep schedule can very positively impact our overall health and wellness.
+The relationship between nutrition and sleep is complex and continues to be a topic of great interest.
+What we do know is that good nutrition, regular physical activity, and a balanced sleep schedule can positively impact our overall health and wellness.
 So, have a great meal, and happy dreaming!

 BACK TO TOP